Jura-Z/Burst2ManagedCall/README.md

 }
 ```

 The unmanaged delegate call is not really needed if you never going to call this from managed.
-Otherwise (in debug-burst-is-off situations) it is probably better do to that if you want non-alloc call.
+Otherwise (in debug-burst-is-off situations) it is probably better to do that if you want a non-alloc call.